reactjs/react.dev/content/docs/refs-and-the-dom.md

 #### Adding a Ref to a Class Component {#adding-a-ref-to-a-class-component}

-If we wanted to wrap the `CustomTextInput` above to simulate it being clicked immediately after mounting, we could use a ref to get access to the custom input and call its `focusTextInput` method manually:
+If we wanted to wrap the `CustomTextInput` above to simulate it being clicked immediately after mounting, we could use a ref in (uncontrolled components)[/docs/uncontrolled-components.html] to get access to the custom input and call its `focusTextInput` method manually:

 ```javascript{4,8,13}
 class AutoFocusTextInput extends React.Component {